Skip to content

 Brad Hobbs

 Bradley K. Hobbs is a Clinical Professor at Clemson University.
 He was previously the BB&T Distinguished Professor of Free Enterprise at Florida Gulf Coast University for 19 years and was the sole founding faculty member of the economics department at that institution.
 He earned his undergraduate degree in history (1983) and then his Ph.D. in economics from Florida State University (1991).
-He has taught or directed seminars for a number of national organizations including the Foundation for Teaching Economics (FTE), the Foundation for Economic Education (FEE), The Institute for Humane Studies (IHS), and The Liberty Fund.
+He has taught or directed seminars for several national organizations, including the Foundation for Teaching Economics (FTE), the Foundation for Economic Education (FEE), The Institute for Humane Studies (IHS), and The Liberty Fund.
 Professor Hobbs was invited to Clemson University as the F.A.
 Hayek Visiting Scholar in the Clemson Institute for the Study of Capitalism (CISC) for a Visiting Appointment in 2012-13.
 He serves as a Research Fellow at the James Madison Institute in Tallahassee, Florida and on the Board as the Academic Advisor for The Bastiat Society in Columbia, South Carolina.
 Professor Hobbs is a Past President of the Association of Private Enterprise Education and a long-time member of the Mont Pelerin Society.

 Photo of Johnathan Leganza